aungzawhtet-dev/ETL-Pipeline-GCS-to-BigQuery-using-Airflow/README.md

 # Project Overview

 This project demonstrates a cloud-based ETL pipeline that:
-Extracts a CSV file from Google Cloud Storage (GCS) Loads data into a raw table in BigQuery
+- Extracts a CSV file from Google Cloud Storage (GCS)
+- Loads data into a raw table in BigQuery
-Transforms the raw data into a curated analytics-ready table Uses Apache Airflow as the orchestration tool
+- Transforms the raw data into a curated analytics-ready table
+- Uses Apache Airflow as the orchestration tool.
 The pipeline follows a modern ELT architecture where transformations are executed inside BigQuery.

 # Architecture Overview